mhagger/git-test/README.md

 *   Remember return codes and give them back out if the old result is reused.

-*   Add a subcommand to list known results for a commit range in machine-readable format.

 *   Add a `git test fix <range>`, which starts an interactive rebase, changing the command for the first broken commit from "pick" to "edit".

 *   Support tests that depend on the *commit*, not the *tree*, that they are run against.

-*   Make the script compatible with Python 3.

 ## License